konsumer/grpc-dynamic-gateway/README.md

 # cli

 ```
-Usage: grpc-dynamic-gateway [options] DEFINITION.proto [DEFINITION2.proto...]
+Usage: cli.js [options] DEFINITION.proto [DEFINITION2.proto...]

 Options:
   -?, --help, -h    Show help                                          [boolean]
   --port, -p        The port to serve your JSON proxy on         [default: 8080]
   --grpc, -g        The host & port to connect to, where your gprc-server is
-                  running                              [default: "0.0.0.0:5050"]
+                    running                            [default: "0.0.0.0:5051"]
+  --no-swagger, -s  Disable swagger generation        [boolean] [default: false]
+  --mountpoint, -m  URL to mount server on                        [default: "/"]
 ```

 # in code